Hippolytus of Athens: Hippolytus as Virbius and his afterlife

-Pausanias relates a story about Hippolytus that differs from the version presented by Euripides.
+The version presented by Ovid in Metamorphoses, and by Pausanias, relates a story about Hippolytus that differs from the version presented by Euripides.

-Hippolytus was resuscitated by Asclepius; once revived he refused to forgive Theseus and went to Italy and became the king of the Aricians and named a city after Artemis.
+Hippolytus was resuscitated by Asclepius; once revived he refused to forgive Theseus, went to Italy, became the king of the Aricians, and named a city after Artemis.
 He ruled as "Virbius" from inside the shrine of Diana.
 (The sanctuary forbade horses from entering, which is why it is believed he lived there.)
-The story of Hippolytus is different from Euripides because it brings him back from the dead to live his life in Italy while Euripides permanently connects him to his tomb.
+This story of Hippolytus differs from Euripides' version, in that it brings Hippolytus back from the dead to live his life in Italy, while Euripides permanently connects him to his tomb.
 Virbius was also identified with the sun god Sol/Helios (Phaedra's grandfather).

 As a result, a cult grew up around Hippolytus, associated with the cult of Diana.
 His cult believed that Artemis asked Asclepius to resurrect the young man since he had vowed chastity to her.
 Followers of Hippolytus' cult cut off a piece of their hair to dedicate their chastity to him before marriage.